Location: Central Midway

 This first room occurred after going down the entrance hall and the hall after the first right turn.
 The second room was a green striped small room.
 The strobes made you feel that the wall was approaching and distorted your perception.
 The third strobe room was kinda similar but the effects were not as good.
 It was a room covered with aluminum foil.
 It had a little dip that was cool.”

 Many assume that the rotating tunnel no longer spins because it broke down and just hasn’t been fixed.
 But from what has been submitted to me, it sounds like it was turned off for a couple possible reasons.
-One being that it just made too many people sick and another being the safety of riders (if the cars happened to stop and they tried to get out of the vehicle and walk out without an employee’s assistance).
+One being that it just made too many people sick and another being the safety of riders (if the cars happened to stop and they tried to get out of the vehicle and walk out without an employee’s help).
 It’s possible that the Philadelphia Toboggan Company built this tunnel along with similar ones in other dark rides, but I’m still looking for more details on that.

 In 2007, Terroride and Dracula’s Castle both received new scenes and features.
 The additions to Dracula’s Castle included the animatronic Headless Horseman and a large gargoyle among other things.
 The owl perched above the loading area got an updated recording in 2010.
 Dracula used to be found in the room after the Headless Horseman, but that figure now stands in one of the towers outside, replacing a smaller Dracula which had been there previously.

 When Terroride was renovated in 2017, many of the elements taken out of the ride were moved to Dracula’s Castle.
 The most noticeable ones being the gorilla and rat which had been used for Frightmares.
 A werewolf from Terroride was placed in the west tower of the castle where a white one used to be a few years prior.

 1. The most popular ride in 1974 was Roller Coaster and Sky Ride (which was also new that year) took second according to a 1975 Deseret News article.